Ugnė Lazdauskaitė: Roma Calcio Feminille

 On 1 February 2022 announced, that player became a member of Roma Calcio Femminile.

 Ugnė Lazdauskaitė played 15 games in Femminile Serie B and scored 6 goals and made 1 assist.
 She became team top scorer.

 FC Sion Feminin

 On 27 August 2022 Ugnė Lazdauskaitė joined Swiss club FC Sion Feminin.

+She played 21 games in Swiss NLB and Swiss Cup and scored 14 goals.
+U.Lazdauskaitė became team top scorer.

+Grasshopper Club Zürich

+On 23 August 2023 announced, that player became a member of Grasshopper Club Zürich.
+Ugnė Lazdauskaitė has missed most of the 2023-2024 season due to injure (broken feet), received in preseason training.
+She played 7 matches in Swiss Women's Super League.
+U.Lazdauskaitė played 4 matches and scored 5 goals for reserve team(U-19).

+MFA Žalgiris-MRU

+On 2 August 2024 Ugnė Lazdauskaitė returned to her childhood club - MFA Žalgiris-MRU.
+She was elected team captain.
+Team won silver medals in Lithuanian championship.

+MFA Žalgiris-MRU won silver medals in BWFL(Baltic Women Football League) and bronze medals in Lithuanian championship in 2025 season.
+Ugnė Lazdauskaitė became team top scorer.

 Awards

 Ugnė Lazdauskaitė was named Lithuanian Footballer of the Year 2022 in January 2023.

 International career

 Ugnė Lazdauskaitė played for Lithuania WU-15 3 games and won Baltic Cup in 2016.

 Ugnė Lazdauskaitė represented Lithuania at the 2018 UEFA Women's Under-17 Championship.
 She played 28 games for Lithuania WU-17 and scored 2 goals, won Baltic Cup in 2018.

 She played 5 games for Lithuania WU-19 and won Baltic Cup in 2019.

 Ugnė Lazdauskaitė has been capped for the Lithuania national team, appearing for the team during UEFA Women's Euro 2022 Qualifications on 8 November 2019.
 She scored her first international goal against Jordan at the 2021 Armenia International Friendly Tournament on 7 April 2021.
 Baltic cup winner in 2021.

 She played 10 games in FIFA World Cup 2023 Qualifiers for Lithuania NT, scored 3 goals, and became the team's top scorer.